thedevleon/bgt60trxx-rs/README.md

 // let spi_device = ... (see embedded-hal-bus, e.g. ExclusiveDevice)
 // let delay = ...

+// if you want to use ndarray, alloc is required
+// also make sure to enable the alloc feature of bgt60trxx-rs extern crate alloc;

 let mut radar = Radar::new(Variant::BGT60TR13C, spi_device, rst, irq, delay).await.unwrap();
 info!("Radar initialized!");